An unchecked heating and cooling system can cost you money in energy waste and expensive repairs that could have been prevented.

 Replace Air Filters

-Air filters are the most obvious items on the check list.
+Air filters are the most obvious items on the checklist.
 Dirty or damaged filters constrict the flow of air entering your home.
 By having them checked and replaced as needed you are ensuring that your family is kept comfortable as well as safe from some air pollutants.
 It is a good idea to keep a note near to the filter and date whenever they need to be replaced.
 Filters that do not last for a certain amount of time may be an indicator of a bigger problem with your system.

 Replace Belts and Clean Coils

 The belts inside the unit will succumb to wear and tear over time.
-It is much more convenient to have our HVAC technician replace them when he notices that they are beginning to break down during a maintenance check, then to wake up one January morning to a cold house due to its breakage.
+It is much more convenient to have our HVAC technician replace them when he notices that they are beginning to break down during a maintenance check, than to wake up one January morning to a cold house due to its breakage.
 This is a simple and inexpensive replacement that could save you from a much larger problem down the road.
 Cleaning any accumulated buildup on the coils will also be done during the maintenance check.
 In order for your heating and cooling systems to work with optimal efficiency, these coils need to be devoid of any clutter or debris.